-Gupton-Jones College of Funeral Service is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097.
+The Funeral Service Degree Programs and Gupton-Jones College of Funeral Service are accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Ave.
+Suite G, St. Joseph, MO 64506.
 (816) 233-3747.
 Web: www.abfse.org

 The ABFSE is an agency recognized by the United States Department of Education.